-- 1. The collegial bodies of the University are the University Council and the Senate. - 2.
+- 1. The collegial bodies of the University are the University Council and the Senate. - 1.
+The collegial bodies of the University are the University Council, the Senate and the Scientific Councils.
+(Amendments enter into force on 1 September 2024) - 2.
 The University's single person authority shall be the Rector. - 3.
 The University's electoral body shall be the Electoral College.